 Not sure if you’re an INFJ or INFP?
 It’s a common dilemma.
-Here are five ways to tell these types apart.
+Here’s how to tell these two very similar personalities apart.

-According to MBTI theory, cognitive functions are attitudes that can be expressed in either the inner world or the outer world.
-Even though INFJs and INFPs only differ by one letter, they have completely opposite cognitive functions.
+Let’s start with the cognitive functions, as most MBTI practitioners agree that looking to them is the best way to determine personality type.
+According to the official Myers & Briggs Foundation website, cognitive functions are attitudes “that can be expressed in either the inner world or the outer world.”
+Even though the INFJ and INFP only differ by one letter, they have completely opposite cognitive functions.

 In order from most dominant to least dominant, the INFJ’s cognitive functions are: